-There are multiple ways to update Windows 10.
+There are multiple ways to update Windows 11 or Windows 10.
 You can use a USB drive, follow the regular way but when you fall short of storage space, you will need to find another way.
-The best way is to clear your Windows 10 of all unnecessary files, or changing the folder where the Update files are downloaded.
-However, if you both of these are not possible, you can also update Windows 10 using an External Storage.
+The best way is to clear your Windows of all unnecessary files, or change the folder where the Update files are downloaded.
+However, if both of these are not possible, you can also update Windows 11/10 using External Storage.

 When you do not have enough space on your hard drive for the update, Windows will automatically ask you to connect an external drive.
 It will then extend the space on your hard drive temporarily while the update is in progress.

 Related error: Windows Update Not enough disk space.

 Interesting to note that his option is not available in the settings, but only shows up when you try to free up space when the Windows 10 Update sends you storage space notification.
 You can select either I want to use external storage instead of or I don’t have an external storage on the lower-left side of the window.